phreda4/phreda4.github.io/doc/landscape.md

 The conection with the OS is minimal, a flat access to video framebuffer, the raw scancode from keyboard and access to mouse (the android version work with 5 fingers).

 In some point, I try to make a booteable system, but the technology change and today, the web browser is the new OS, perhaps have more sense make a webassembly compiler and/or a web server with :r4.

+## The future is r3

+I found a more simple version of control structures, sometimes I see generate some confusion the work )(, I remove this word and use a simpler logic for diferentiate WHILE for IF, and remove other constrction, I refuse to make a interpreter and I still make a compiler for this.